 I don't know who doesn't love a good smoothie.
 Haha.
 Seriously, smoothies are the one thing that is super easy to whip together but tastes so amazing----especially when you put together your favorite ingredients.
 Plus, it's so convenient and works for children who are picky eaters---as a way to get those fruits + veggies in.

 This Anti-Inflammatory Pineapple Citrus Smoothie has it all: plenty of nutrients, fruity flavor, and a great texture!
 There’s no going wrong with this packable, portable and creamy meal.
+Plus, this Immune-Boosting Strawberry Banana Poppyseed Smoothie is definitely one to try next!

 The only piece of kitchen equipment you’ll need to whip this pineapple citrus smoothie up in minutes is a high-speed blender.
 This is a simple dump-and-go breakfast recipe that’s ideal for busy weekday mornings or as a healthy snack.